 - Fight your case out in court if necessary

-At Abell and Capitan Law, we have a clear understanding of the disability benefits claims process and how denials happen.
+At Capitan Law, we have a clear understanding of the disability benefits claims process and how denials happen.
 We are committed to providing robust representation to disabled pilots who are no longer able to perform their occupational duties.
 You also won’t owe us any upfront legal fees.
 Our attorneys work on a contingency fee basis, meaning we won’t get paid unless we win your appeal.

 Contact a Long Term Disability Attorney Today